mrfree96/Crypto-Trading-Bot/README.md

 # Crypto Trading Bot with Binance API

 Welcome to the Crypto Trading Bot project!
 This bot utilizes the Binance API to automate cryptocurrency trading based on a basic algorithm and strategy.
+You can extend this bot with your algorithms or/and can add also RSI and other indicators if you want.

 ## Table of Contents